 One difference between tribal installment loans and other types of personal financing is that many tribes only offer unsecured lending options.
 No collateral is required to obtain access to the funds you need.
 For example, payday lenders typically require you to provide a post-dated check to secure the loan amount borrowed against any outstanding fees or penalties.
 In contrast, tribal lenders do not require you to provide collateral for your loan.

-When deciding whether a tribal loan is right, we recommend starting with the Payday Lenders Now list of tribal lenders.
+When deciding whether a tribal loan is your best option, we recommend starting with the Payday Lenders Now list of tribal lenders.
 In this directory, we've reviewed and documented many of the largest companies offering loans on a Native American Indian Reservation.
 Compare each company's APR and payment terms and review the repayment terms before you pick up the cash!